douglas86/ci-pp5-property/README.md

 - At the top of that page copy the one that says, API environment variable
 - place the API Key and API Secret in the correct places in the key parameters
 - this key can now be placed in Heroku or for local development
-- on teh Heroku dashboard, there are two sections of the key and the value
+- on the Heroku dashboard, there are two sections of the key and the value
 - place CLOUDINARY_URL in the key section
 - and your api key in the value section
-- on the local development in the env.py file, you need to use the os module for environment variables
+- on the local development in the .env file
-- import the os module at the top
-- and create the following method:
+- create the following object:
-- os.environ.setdefault("key", "value")
 - placing CLOUDINARY_URL as the key
 - and the api key for cloudinary as the value